philipcwhite/Monitoring/README.md

 ## Updates

+4/15/2019 - Release 0.02b.
+This is a minor update with all changes since the last release.
+Also I installed Python 3 on my Mac so I plan on doing some testing to see if the apps will run on MacOS.

 1/8/2019 - I added some basic reports for device config and open events.
 Both can be displayed as HTML or CSV.

 1/7/2019 - I created the Help page for the website.
 It details what all of the configuration files do and then some.
 It could probably use some clean up but it's a step in the right direction.
 And yes I still need to build reports...